 As a Kanaka Maoli, Leonani has always been passionate about ʻike Hawaiʻi, community, and the lāhui.
 Inspired by her ʻohana and educators that believed in her, Leonani quickly developed a heart for service.
 This resolve stuck with her through high school at Kamehameha Schools into college, leading her to obtain her BA in Psychology with a Minor in Education from Loyola Marymount University and later obtaining her MA in Secondary Education through the University of Phoenix.
 This passion and desire grew even more when Leonani started a ʻohana of her own.
 Leonani provides support to our KCDC team and is fulfilled and humbled spending her extra time keeping the moku of ʻEwa an amazing place to live, one program at a time.

 Jame is a Malu‘ohai resident with family roots in Nānākuli.
-He currently works for the state Department of Transportation - Harbors Division.
-He previously worked at the state House of Representatives and the Honolulu City Council.
+He currently works at the state House of Representatives as Chief of Staff to a state Representative.
+He previously worked at the state Department of Transportation - Harbors Division, the state House of Representatives in various capacities, and at the Honolulu City Council.

 Jame also served in the U.S. Army Reserve (100/442 INF), and the Hawaii Army National Guard (1/299 CAV) as an Infantryman and Cavalry Scout, and is an OIF 08/09 veteran.
 He previously served as a member of Makakilo/Kapolei/Honokai Hale Neighborhood Board No. 34, and is a member of ‘Ahahui Siwila Hawai‘i O Kapolei.
 He holds a Bachelor of Arts (BA) degree in Political Science from the University of Hawai‘i at Mānoa and is a proud graduate of the Kamehameha Schools ('01).